 - 1 cup Barista Edition Oat Milk from Earth’s Own

 - In a small bowl, sift the matcha powder.
 Add sugar and hot water.
 Whisk until combine with no lumps.
-This is where you should taste your mixture and adjust on sugar level.
+This is where you should taste your mixture and adjust the preferred sugar level.

 - In another bowl, pour the matcha mixture through a sieve.
 Add oat milk.
 Mix until combine.

-- Add 2-3 pieces of mochi into the popsicle mould.
+- Add 2-3 pieces of mochi into the popsicle mold.
 Try to evenly them across the entire popsicle.
-If you are using a regular size popsicle moulds, you might want to add more (at least 10 pieces).
+If you are using regular size popsicle molds, you might want to add more (at least 10 pieces).
 Add in popsicle sticks.

-- Fill the popsicle mould 3/4 full with matcha oat milk (don’t throw away the leftover milk).
+- Fill the popsicle mold 3/4 full with matcha oat milk (don’t throw away the leftover milk).
 Put in the freezer for at least 30 minutes.

 - Once the surface of the popsicles is frozen, you can add another 2-3 pieces of mochi to each one.
-Fill the mould with more matcha oat milk.
+Fill the mold with more matcha oat milk.

-- Freeze overnight and remove the popsicles from the mould.
-Read to serve.
+- Freeze overnight and remove the popsicles from the mold.
+Ready to serve.